kurapica/PLoop/README.md

 ---

-If we want default values for the fields, we can add a **Validate** method in the definition, this is a special method used to do custom validations, so we can do some changes in the method, and just remeber to return the value in the **Validate** method.
+If you want default values for the fields, we can add a **Validate** method in the definition, this is a special method used to do custom validations, so we can do some changes in the method.

 	struct "Position"
 		x = System.Number + nil